Steve Smith (cricketer): Sri Lanka, Pakistan and New Zealand in Australia 2019–20

 After retaining the Ashes in England, the Australian team returned home for two back to back T20I series against Sri Lanka and Pakistan.
 In the first T20I against Sri Lanka, Smith did not bat, but made 53 not out and 13 in the second and third matches respectively.
 Australia went on to win the three match series 3–0.
 Although Smith was not required to bat in the first and third T20Is against Pakistan, his valuable contribution of 80 not out in the second match helped Australia win the match by seven wickets, and go on to win the T20I series 2–0.

-Following the T20I series', Australia played Pakistan and New Zealand at home in two and three match Test series respectively.
+Following the T20I series', Australia played Pakistan and New Zealand at home in a two and three match Test series respectively.
 In contrast to the preceding Ashes tour, Smith made little contribution with the bat throughout the test series against Pakistan, scoring 4 and 36 in the first and second matches respectively.
 Despite this, Australia went on to win the Test series 2–0, winning both matches by an innings margin.
 During the second test match of the series at Adelaide, Smith overtook Donald Bradman as the 11th highest run scorer for Australia in tests.
 Smith also became the fastest test batsman to score 7,000 test runs in his 126th innings, bettering the 73-year-old record of Walter Hammond (130 innings).